ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/collaborations.md

 SciLifeLab actively collaborates with the EOSC Association by providing feedback to the EOSC EU Node and by participating in several [EOSC-A Task Forces](https://eosc.eu/eosc-task-forces/).
-It works closely with university partners such as Uppsala University, a member of the EOSC Association, as well as through broader European collaborations with organizations like CERN and EU projects such as BY-COVID.
+It works closely with university partners such as Uppsala University, a member of the EOSC Association, as well as through broader European collaborations with organisations like CERN and EU projects such as BY-COVID.
 Through these efforts, SciLifeLab supports the development of a robust, interoperable, and researcher-driven European Open Science infrastructure.

 {{< banner_image